RaphaeleL/Cheatsheet/Vim.md

 - Command Mode: Entering with `:`
 - Replace Mod: Entering with `:s`

-- Theoretically there are more Modes like 'x` and `-y` but they are ugly.
+- Theoretically there are more Modes like `x` and `-y` but they are ugly.
 So don't use them!

 ## Moving around